Alpha-Bio-Cell/Resources-ABC/App development/Android_app.md

 <br>

 ## AlphaBuzz(Blog by AlphaBioCell)
-- 📝Before getting your hands dirty with the android app dev refer [An Introduction to App Development by Arushi Narayan](http://www.abc-vit.in/AlphaBuzz/pages/articles/b1/appdev.html)
+📝 Before getting your hands dirty with the android app dev refer [An Introduction to App Development by Arushi Narayan](http://www.abc-vit.in/AlphaBuzz/pages/articles/b1/appdev.html)